ethereum/devp2p/caps/eth.md

 All nodes must exchange pending transactions in order to relay them to miners, which will pick them for inclusion into the blockchain.
-Client implementations keep track of the set of transactions which are not yet included in the 'transaction pool'.
+Client implementations keep track of the set of pending transactions in the 'transaction pool'.
 The pool is subject to client-specific limits and can contain many (i.e. thousands of) transactions.

 When a new peer connection is established, the transaction pools on both sides need to be synchronized.
 Initially, both ends should send [NewPooledTransactionHashes] messages